-After obtaining the embeddings of all reference triplet, the next focus is to learn meta relation representation for the target relation $r$.
-For this purpose, the state-of-the-art models (\eg~FSRL~\citep{FSRL}, GANA~\citep{GANA}) utilize recurrent processors comprised of LSTMs, based on a sequential dependency assumption on reference triplets.
-Despite their excellent empirical results, these models violate two important properties here.
-First, the model should be insensitive to the size of reference set (\ie~few-shot size $\mathcal{K}$).
-Second, the triplets in the reference set should be permutation-invariant since they do not have sequential dependencies.

-To address these issues, our goal is to better model triplet-level relational information, so that complex interactions among reference triplets can be captured to learn generic meta relational knowledge.
+After obtaining the embeddings of all reference triplets, the next focus is to learn meta representation for the target relation $r$.
+State-of-the-art models (\eg,~FSRL~\citep{FSRL} and GANA~\citep{GANA}) utilize LSTMs for this purpose, \hw{which inevitably imposes an unrealistic sequential dependency assumption on reference triplets since LSTMs are designed to model sequence data}. \hw{However, reference triplets associated with the same relation are not sequentially dependent on each other; the occurrence of one reference triplet does not necessarily lead to other triplets in the reference set.} Consequently, these \hw{LSTM based} models violate two important properties.
+First, the model should be insensitive to the size of reference set (\ie,~few-shot size $\mathcal{K}$).
+Second, the triplets in the reference set should be permutation-invariant.
+To address these issues, we resort to modeling complex interactions among reference triplets for learning generalizable meta relational knowledge.

-To this end, we propose a transformer-based meta relation learner (MRL) that effectively models pairwise interactions among reference triplets and learn generic meta representation of the given relation $r$ that generalizes well to new unseen relations.
-Inspired by set transformer~\citep{SetTransformer}, we design our MRL based on the idea of set attention block (SAB) to leverage triplet-triplet interactions while conforming to the two aforementioned properties.
-Generally, an SAB is designed to take a set of objects as input and perform self-attention mechanism between the elements.
-Our proposed MRL takes advantage of the SAB to model pairwise triplet-triplet interactions within $\mathcal{S}_r$ so as to cultivate the ability to learn generalizable meta representation of the target relation.
+To this end, we propose a transformer based meta relation learner (MRL) that effectively models pairwise interactions among reference triplets to learn meta relation representations that generalize well to new unseen relations. \hw{There are two main considerations in our model design.
+(1) Reference triplets are permutation-invariant; (2) Reference triplets that are more representative should be given larger weights when learning meta relation representation.} Inspired by Set Transformer~\citep{SetTransformer}, we design our MRL based on the idea of set attention block (SAB), which takes a set of objects as input and performs self-attention mechanism between the elements.
+Therefore, our proposed MRL can model pairwise triplet-triplet interactions within $\mathcal{S}_r$ so as to cultivate the ability to learn generalizable meta representation of the target relation.